Newent: The arts

 The town is home to an orchestra, founded in 1940, a choral society, and several other amateur musical and performing groups.

 Traditionally, May Day was celebrated by morris dancing on the summit of nearby May Hill at dawn, after which the dancers would process into Newent.
 Between 2007 and 2014, a Joe Meek festival was held in venues around the town.
 Artist Paul Nash took a collection of photographs around Carswalls Farm, Upleadon, Newent in the late 1930s or early 1940s that are held in the archives of the Tate.

 Education

 Education commissioners in the reign of Edward VI (1547–53) noted the lack of schooling in Newent, then a market town with over 500 inhabitants, but "all the youth of a great distance there hence rudely brought up and in no manner of knowledge and learning, where were a place meet to... erect a school for the better and more godly bringing up of the same youth."
 Today's Newent has three schools, two of them federated, all within the town.
 The federated Glebe Infant School and Picklenash Junior School provides primary education.
 Newent Community School offers secondary and tertiary education to those aged 11 and up.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Ridge Hill TV transmitter.

+The town is served by both BBC Hereford & Worcester and BBC Radio Gloucestershire.
+Other radio stations including Heart West, Greatest Hits Radio South West, and Dean Radio, a community radio station with broadcast to the Forest of Dean.

+The town's local newspaper is The Forester.